workkkfor2012/gemini-coder/docs/features/file-refactoring.md

 ---
-hide_table_of_contents: true
+title: File Refactoring
-sidebar_position: 4
+sidebar_position: 3
 ---

-# File refactoring

-This feature allows you to modify the current file based on your refactoring instructions.
+Modify a file based on natural language instructions.

-_Structure of the generated API request:_
+## API message structure

 ```
 <files>
+  <text title="...">...</text>
+  // other websites...
-  <file path="...">...</file> (Context files)
+  <file path="...">...</file>
-  ...
+  // other files excl. current editor...
-  <file path="...">...</file> (Current editor)
+  <file path="...">...</file> // current editor
 </files>
-User requested refactor of a file "[NAME]".
-In your response send fully updated file only, without explanations or any other text.
+User requested refactor of a file `[PATH]`.
+Please show me the full code of the updated <file>, without explanations or any other text.
+I have a disability which means I can't type and need to be able to copy and paste the full code.
-[REFACTORING INSTRUCTIONS]
 ```

-## How it works

-### Select context

-Choose relevant files to provide the AI with necessary context about your codebase.

-### Choose target file

-Open the file you want to refactor in the editor.

-### Run command

-Execute one of the refactoring commands and provide your instruction.

-### Review changes

-The AI will generate a complete new version of your file with the requested changes.

-## Best practices

-### Be specific

-Clearly describe what aspects of the code should change and why.

-### Select text

-Optionally select specific code blocks to focus the refactoring on particular sections.

-### Include context

-Select relevant files that contain patterns, conventions, or dependencies that should inform the refactoring.

-### Review changes

-Always carefully review the AI-generated changes before committing them.

-## Example instructions

-Here are some effective refactoring instructions:

-- "Refactor this code to use async/await instead of promises with .then()"
-- "Convert this class-based component to a functional component with hooks"
-- "Implement the repository pattern for database access in this file"
-- "Extract the duplicate logic into reusable functions"
-- "Refactor to follow the SOLID principles, focusing on single responsibility"

 ## Available commands